ipvm-wg/northstar/README.md

 >
 > — [Tesler's Law]

 The word "simple" is often used to mean "to make a common use case easy".
 This is goal directed: "simple for who or what?"
-IPVM aims to make distributed computing easy by abstracting away the common challenges of that context.
+IPVM aims to make distributed computing easy by [abstracting away][Fault Oblivious] the common challenges of that context.
 In the same way that TCP/IP handles machine-to-machine networking concerns in an application agnostic way, IPVM doesn't attempt to enforce what can be run on it.

 Per [Tesler's Law], solving these [common problems for the distributed setting][Fallacies of Distributed Computing] does mean that something has to be traded off.
 Running arbitrary code designed for local-only execution doesn't work in these settings.
 Much like depending on techniques like read-your-writes or CRDTs at the data layer, IPVM requires low-level implementations use certain tools and techniques.
 Following the tactic of "do one thing well", concerns of providing familiarity is pushed above the network layer to good libraries and tools.